 Local restaurants and authentic stores can be found in Passage du Ponceau, a hidden passage in the 2nd arrondissement of the city.
 While everyone flocks to the Arts et Metiers museum, and its similarly beautiful metro station, few tourists venture inside Passage du Ponceau.

 Built in 1826, Passage du Ponceau was then shortened in the 1840s to incorporate the new Boulevard de Sébastopol.
 Abandoned for decades and used as a storage facility, the passage is once more open to the public, albeit in an altered state.
-After all, the glass ceiling and many other original features are simply gone.
+After all, the glass ceiling and many other original features are simply gone, meaning its one of the least historic of the alleys in Paris.

 #18 Galerie de Montpensier & La Galerie des Proues